ZsofiaK/masterthesis/README.md

 The directories are described briefly below, and in more detail in their separate README files.

 ## Implementation
 The directory includes the implementation of all models and experiments used in the thesis.
+More information on how to run the project is offered in the directory's README file.

 ## Tutorials
-The directory includes completed notebooks of tutorials related to Python libraries used in the study.
+The directory includes completed notebooks of tutorials related to techniques used in the study.

 ## Programming exercise
 The directory includes the implementation of a programming exercise aimed to kick-off the learning process of the technical aspects of the project.